-Other financial institutions in Canada, such as insurance companies and pension funds, provide long-term funding and portfolio financing.
-As a result of the size of certain life insurance companies in Canada and the dismantling of the four pillars of finance, insurance companies, such as Manulife, Sun Life and Canada Life, provide some banking services to both businesses and consumers.
+Other financial institutions in Canada, such as life insurance companies and pension funds, can also be approached for longer term funding and portfolio financing.
+As a result of the size of certain life insurance companies in Canada and the dismantling of the four pillars of finance, insurance companies, such as Manulife, Sun Life and Canada Life, are starting to provide more "banking" services to both businesses and consumers.